People On Social Media Are Not Exactly Thrilled About Disney World Reopening

-On July 7, the Washington Post reported that, at the time, one in every 100 Floridians was infected by COVID-19, no doubt due to the state’s liberal reopening policies.
+On 7th July, the Washington Post reported that, at the time, one in every 100 Floridians was infected by COVID-19, no doubt due to the state’s liberal reopening policies.
 The latest announcement in Florida’s swift reopening came last week when Orlando’s Disney World announced it would reopen during the weekend.
-Now, according to the Florida Department of Health’s latest numbers, there are almost 300,000 cases, with about 20,000 hospitalizations.
+Now, according to the Florida Department of Health’s latest numbers, there are almost 300,000 cases, with about 20,000 hospitalisations.

 Advertisement